forrestjgq/lsp/thread/pwpt/pthread3.md

 When there is no way to enlist true atomicity in your cause, you need to create your own synchronization.
 Atomicity is nice, but synchronization will do just as well in most cases.
 So when you need to update an array element and the index variable atomically, just perform the operation while a mutex is locked.

 Whether or not the store and increment operations are performed indivisibly and noninterruptably by the hardware, you know that no cooperating thread can peek until you're done.
-The transaction is, for all practical purposes, "atomic."
-The key, of course, is the word "cooperating."
+The transaction is, for all practical purposes, "atomic".
+The key, of course, is the word "cooperating".
 Any thread that is sensitive to the invariant must use the same mutex before modifying or examining the state of the invariant.

 ### 3.2.4 Sizing a mutex to fit the job